Skip to main content

 • Right pane — Body.
 View and edit the request or response body with syntax highlighting.

+Use Tab to switch between panes.
 Modify any header or body content, then press Resume to send the modified request upstream (or the modified response back to the client).

 httpmon breakpoint editor